What Is Hard Water & How To Test For Water Hardness

 If you’ve ever experienced any signs of “hard” water in your home, your first instinct is likely to figure out the steps to fix the problems – quickly.
+So we’ll go through what water hardness is and how to test it.
 To briefly refresh your memory, hard water usually causes certain inconvenient, embarrassing and costly issues such as:

 - Spotty, filmy dishes and glassware;

 - Soap scum on mirrors, fixtures and glass;